SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 Conserve and sustainably use the oceans, seas and marine resources for sustainable development.

-**Current status**: This string has undergone development to improve the phrases and structure, and is awaiting a review of these changes.
+**Current status**: This string is undergoing edits after internal review.
 It is substantially changed from the original version it was based on (v2019.11).*

 **Contents**